Voting by Absentee Ballot

 - Send a signed letter to your County Election Office.
 You must include the same information as that on the application form.

-The deadline to apply for an absentee ballot for the November 6, 2018 general election is 5pm on Tuesday, October 30, 2018.
+The deadline to apply for an absentee ballot for the May 21 municipal primary is 5pm on Tuesday, May 14, 2019.

 What if I need assistance with my absentee ballot application or with voting?